dementive/Victoria3Tools/README.md

 - Goto Definition for all game objects, saved scopes, and saved variables
 - Simple validator that will check for common easy to find errors and alert you when they happen when a script file is saved.
 These include: mismatched brackets, mismatched quotes, and encoding errors.
 - Full syntax highlighting of all relevant terms you may come across in Vic3 modding.
+- Automatic updating of the plugin via git pull

 ![Script Screenshot](/images/script.png)
 ![Script Screenshot2](/images/textures.png)